 An easy slice recipe that tastes like a soft peanut butter caramel fudge infused with Rice Krispies that add texture and crunch.

 This recipe is nothing like regular Rice Krispie treats, it just uses the Rice Krispies cereal which is also known as rice bubbles.

 They’re sweet, soft, and crispy.
 Unlike Rice Krispie treats, these peanut butter squares are made with no marshmallows and without chocolate.

-As no marshmallows are used in this recipe, it’s perfect for those of you who wish to make variations of peanut butter Rice Krispies treats without marshmallows.
+As no marshmallows are used in this recipe, like my Easy Rice Bubble Slice, it’s perfect for those of you who wish to make variations of peanut butter Rice Krispies treats without marshmallows.